WP-for-Church/Sermon-Manager/readme.txt

 * Dev: Add an option to enable output of PHP errors in Sermon Manager
 * Dev: Add an option to use home_url in dropdown filtering
 * Dev: Load Plyr earlier
+* Dev: Make sure that import/export functions are executed only on import/export page

 ### 2.11.3 ###
 * Fix: Sermon date not being saved when date format is changed